andreasmhallberg/readingnotes/Roman, 1987. A Comparative Study - How We Read in Arabic and French.md

   - Significantly longer gaze duration in Arabic.
 Ratio if difference same as difference ration in number of words, 1.5.
 434

 - Voweled vs. unvoweled Arabic:
-  - Reduced reading speed, increased number of fixations and fixation durations in voweled.
+  - Reduced reading speed, increased number of fixations and fixation durations in voweled text.
 435

 - Slower reading in Arabic than in French in correspondence to orthographic/morphological density.